jls-github/rails-cars-app/README.md

 # SWBATs
-[ ] Students will be able to create a new rails app
+[x] Students will be able to use an MVC framework

-[ ] Students will be able to navigate Rails applications on a basic level
+[x] Students will be able to create a new rails app [x] Students will be able to navigate Rails applications on a basic level

 [ ] Students will be able to declare routes
 [ ] Students will be able to create controllers